 - Participation in the Fall and Spring Student Organization Fairs

 - The ability to request funding from the Hamline Undergraduate Student Congress

 - Access to Hamline University vans

 Any group of students may organize and request status as a registered Hamline University organization.
 All student organizations must be registered through Student Activities and Leadership Development.
 Once registered, student organizations can also apply to be chartered through the Hamline Undergraduate Student Congress.
 More information on the chartering process is available below.

-- Submit a New Student Organization Request
+- Submit a New Student Organization Request (Google Form)

 - Meet with the Assistant Director of Student Activities and Leadership Development

 Upon approval, the organization will be included in the Student Organization Directory.